-- 1. Those students with excused absences shall be allowed to make up their work to receive a grade.
-Those students with unexcused absences are encouraged to make up any missed work for their own benefit, but will not receive a grade. - 2.
-If course work is allowed to be made up: - a.
+- a.
 Work, which is to be made up, is best done immediately if it is to benefit the student.
 Students shall have the number of school days equaling the absence, to turn in any course work for credit. - b.
 The student shall be responsible for making arrangements for make-up work with his or her teachers on the day the student returns to school.
 These arrangements should be made before or after school. - c.
 Work made up by students with excused absences shall be graded the same as if the absence had not occurred.
 If the work to be made up is turned in late, the same guidelines shall apply as apply to any student's work that is turned in late. - d.
 Students absent due to school-sponsored activities (field trips, athletic events, etc.) are required to make up their course work. - e.
 In the case of an extended illness of three (3) or more days, assignments may be obtained by contacting the teacher.

-Pre-assigned work shall be due on or before the assignment due date.
+Pre-assigned work shall be due on or before the assignment due date, including papers, presentations, and tests.
 Make-up work shall be due on the day the student returns, unless prior arrangements are made between the student and the teacher.